Course Outline

 Format:

-Submission involves two components: a 1,000 word written response through the online submission point in Canvas; a 10minute oral presentation to be scheduled during the exam period.
+Submission involves two components: a 1,000 word written response through the online submission point in Canvas; a 10minute oral presentation delivered live.

 Criteria: